Can images help recognize entities? A study of the role of images for Multimodal NER: Conclusion

 \section{Conclusion}

-In this work, we study how to leverage images in the MNER task.
-We systematically analyze the current state-of-the-art fusion techniques using transformer-based sequence labeling framework BERT and VisualBERT.
-Empirically, we show these fusion techniques cannot improve the performance due to the weak relatedness between named entities and images and the low semantic richness of information coming from images.
-We then study the use of image captions as a way to represent images in the MNER task and use transformer attention to learn a unified representation of modalities.
-We show the method's effectiveness via detailed analysis and ablation study, concluding it is worth adopting the approach since it usually outperforms existing alternatives, and it is never detrimental to performance.
-This conclusion is particularly true for image-centric data, such as that from Snapchat, where the benefit from adding captions is more significant, especially as less training data is available.
+In this work, we systematically analyze the behavior of existing multimodal models for the MNER task.
+With extensive experiments and analysis based on BERT and VisualBERT, we show that existing fusion techniques can only bring marginal, if any, gains to strong text-only models.
+We believe this is due to the weak relatedness between named entities and images and the sparse semantic density of visual signals.
+We then examine the use of image captions as a more semantically dense signal and find promising results, concluding it is always worth adopting this approach as it usually outperforms existing alternatives and is never detrimental to performance.
+Finally, we investigate multiple scenarios and share our findings of when images can help the MNER task.